Commercial vs Home compostable packaging: One is still a source of pollution!

 How can you recognise commercially compostable products and where can you dispose of them?

-If nothing else is stated on the packaging, “compostable” usually means commercially compostable”.
+If nothing else is stated on the packaging, “compostable” usually means “commercially compostable”.

-To decompose and biodegrade a bio-based product, such as a compostable cup, it needs to be exposed to high temperatures (around 55 to 60 degrees Celsius), sunlight, oxygen and high humidity.
-These are the only conditions under which the compostable component of a product will break down into biomass again and become a nutrient rich compost.
+To decompose and compost a bio-based product, such as a commercially compostable cup, needs to be exposed to high temperatures (around 55 to 60 degrees Celsius), sunlight, oxygen and high humidity.
+These are the only conditions under which the product will break down into biomass again and become nutrient rich compost.
+These conditions are met only in specific commercial/industrial composting facilities, and to end up there, the product should be disposed on in the FOGO (Food Organics Garden Organics) green bin, along food and garden waste.

 According to the Australian Bioplastics Association,

-“the Australian Standard for Industrial Composting AS4736 and for Australian Standard Home Composting to AS5810- are required to disintegrate after 12 weeks and completely biodegrade after six months.
+the Australian Standard for Industrial Composting AS4736 and for Australian Standard Home Composting to AS5810- are required to disintegrate after 12 weeks and completely biodegrade after six months.
 That means that 90 percent or more of the plastic material will have been converted to CO2.
 The remaining share is converted into water and biomass, which no longer contains any plastic.
-AS4736 and AS5810 also include tests on ecotoxicity and heavy metal contents to ensure that no harmful substances are left behind.”
+AS4736 and AS5810 also include tests on ecotoxicity and heavy metal contents to ensure that no harmful substances are left behind.

 But what happens if they don’t end up in a composting facility?